Upcoming Events

 New to Abington Friends Meeting?

-All are welcome to attend Meeting for Worship at Abington Friends Meeting!
+All are warmly invited to attend Meeting for Worship and other activities at Abington Friends Meeting!
+Please come for a visit!

 Our official name is: Abington Monthly Meeting of the Religious Society of Friends.
 We are called "monthly" because we meet once a month to attend to business, but we have meeting for worship every Sunday.